tidev/alloy/README.md

 Models inherit from Backbone.Model. _NOTE: if the first character of a model is lower case, it will be automatically converted to uppercase for referencing the Model class._

 Collections inherit from Backbone.Collections.

+Make sure to check out the model samples under alloy/test/apps/model_apps to see how to create a model description.
+Also for advanced developers check out alloy/Alloy/lib/alloy/sync.
+There you will see the list of adapters.
+They provide the CRUD interface to the persistent store.
+They are dynamically loaded through the model descriptor and it's fairly straight for to create you own.

 Building Application Logic
 --------------------------